Holiday in Nowa Huta

-It was highly gratifying, then, to return to Kazimierz in the late-1990s and 2000s to see the district turn a corner and evolve into the popular tourist draw and nightspot it is today.
+It was highly gratifying, then, to return to Kazimierz in the late-90s and 2000s to see the district turn a corner and evolve into the popular tourist draw and nightspot it is today.
 It’s easily my favorite part of the city and the place where I feel the most comfortable.
 That said, I have to admit that visits here also evoke some mixed feelings and raise difficult issues concerning the balance between historic preservation and economic development (or gentrification).

 Practically from the moment Schindler’s List won the Oscar for Best Picture in 1994, Kazimierz has been on a non-stop development tear.
-In the early decades of this expansion, the cheap land and abandoned buildings allowed a more-conventional Kraków -- locked behind the walls of the pristine Old Town -- to let its collective hair down, so to speak.
+In the early decades of this expansion, the cheap land and abandoned buildings allowed a more-conventional Kraków -- locked behind the walls of the pristine Old Town -- to let its collective hair down.
 In Kazimierz, Kraków could unleash its funkier, harder-edged urban side.
 That led to an explosion in clubs, bars and restaurants -- in fact, a whole new quarter to rival the Old Town in visitor and local appeal.

 Since the 1990s, there’s also been a strong revival of Jewish life in the city -- more in a touristy rather than authentic sense, but still a net positive from the decades immediately before.
 Hundreds if not thousands of visitors from all around the world pour into Kazimierz each day to learn about the area’s Jewish heritage, visit the surviving synagogues, eat in a “Fiddler on the Roof”-inspired Jewish restaurant, and even pay a visit to Oskar Schindler’s old enamel works across the river in Podgórze (now a high-tech museum dedicated to life in Kraków during the Nazi occupation).

 That side has been liberating, in a sense, for Kraków as well, allowing a space for the city to re-express and even celebrate its Jewish heritage, such as at Kazimierz's annual Jewish Cultural Festival.
 Poland, if anything, needs more of these “safe spaces,” where Poles of all ages can learn about their country’s complicated past, and the descendants of persecuted Jews can revisit their ancestral homeland.